gmangonz/3D-Object-Detection/README.md

 # Future Plans

-This was the first step in learning 3D object detection, and therefore I recognize various improvements and implementations.
+This was the first step in learning 3D object detection, and therefore I recognize various improvements and implementations listed below.

 ## TODO
 - [ ] Test Open3D-ml library
 - [ ] Integrate Pytorch with algorithms such as Point Pillars and PointRCNN
 - [ ] Test the ability to use YOLO to build a 3D object detector from scratch